 - The low range in each table represents the least expensive deposit for a Park of the size described in the applicable Chart, and the high range is the most expensive deposit for a Park of that size.

 - The initial investment assumes you will rent the premises for your Park.
 If you purchase the property, your initial expenses will dramatically increase.

 3. Leasehold Improvements/Architect: $448,800 to $633,000

 - When a site has been selected by you and approved by Sky Zone in writing, you will select a licensed architect that meets Sky Zone’s standards or has been approved by it who will provide you with a preliminary layout and suggestions for the design of a typical Park and then a full set of design plans.
-You will then need the services of a local licensed architect to detail the layout into construction plans.
 You will pay for the local architect’s services directly.